 This blueberry crumble, easy to make with blueberries and a buttery oat cookie topping, is simple, easy, and the best blueberry dessert we can imagine.
 Simple and spectacular.
 Better make a double batch.

-- For the blueberry filling
+For the blueberry filling

-- For the crumble
+Make the crumble topping

-Recipe Testers Reviews
+Recipe Testers' Reviews

 The easy-to-prepare crumble topping is absolutely wonderful.
 It bakes up golden brown and slightly crisp and adds just the right texture to the dish.
 The fruit portion of the crumble is perfectly balanced–not too sweet and not too tart.
 Add a scoop of creamy vanilla ice cream and you have a dessert that looks humble but is so luxurious and satisfying.
 This recipe is well worth getting butter on your hands for.